A luxe IKEA hack that "raises the bar". DIY instructions for making this darling drinks cabinet in time for happy hour.

 STEP 1: Assemble the Kallax unit

 Follow IKEA's instructions to assemble the Kallax unit and door inserts.
-If you don't have a cordless drill, I recommend that you think about borrowing or buying one for this project.
-Attaching the door inserts to the Kallax unit requires a bit of muscle and a power drill will seriously reduce the amount of elbow grease needed.
+If you don't have a cordless drill, I recommend that you think about borrowing one for this project.
+Only because attaching the door inserts to the Kallax unit requires a bit of muscle and a power drill seriously reduces the amount of elbow grease needed.
 Do not attach the doors to the hinges yet.

 STEP 2: Attach the legs

-Turn the Kallax unit upside down (on carpet or a soft, protective surface to avoid scratching) so that you can attach the legs to the bottom.
-If you've bought purpose-made after-market legs for IKEA (eg. from Pretty Pegs), the legs will come with base plates that affix with self-tapping screws.
-Remembering that IKEA is made from particle board, honeycomb cardboard and a good measure of air, a base plate that screws into the particle board is the sturdiest solution.
+Turn the Kallax unit upside down (on carpet or a soft surface to avoid scratching) so that you can attach the legs to the bottom.
+If you've bought purpose-made after-market legs for IKEA (eg. from Leg Heads), you should also have ordered base plates that affix with self-tapping screws.
+Keep in mind that IKEA is made from particle board, honeycomb cardboard and a good measure of air, so a base plate that screws into the particle board is the sturdiest solution.
+Screw these into position now.

 STEP 3: Stick your Styl-Panels to the door fronts